 Marked pedestrian crossings may help pedestrian movement, though they may also indicate busy streets.
 This measure is very broad and looks for at least some marked crossings and does not require all potential crossing areas to be marked.
-If it becomes interesting

 This variable is based on the following inventory question that was filled in for both ends of the segment.